 Existing worksheet: The pivot table will be created in an existing worksheet.
-This can be the worksheet containing the source data or another existing worksheet.
-Please make sure that you first select the radio button Existing worksheet and then click with the mouse on a cell in a free area in the desired worksheet.
-Or type the target range into the lower input field.
+This can be the current worksheet or another worksheet that has already been created.
+Please make sure that you first select the option Existing worksheet and only then click with the mouse on a cell in a free area in the desired worksheet.
+Alternatively, type the target range into the lower input field.